 Peyton Anderson Scholarship recognizes young women of superb intellectual talent from the Middle Georgia area who are committed to teaching in the Middle Georgia area after graduation.
 One-fifth of the scholarship is a loan that will be forgiven at 20 percent a year for five years as the recipient teaches within Middle Georgia.
 Requirements: minimum 1170 SAT (combined math and critical reading) or 29 ACT composite, and 3.6 GPA, and a commitment to teach in Middle Georgia for five years.

-Lovick P. and Elizabeth T. Corn Scholarships provides one full-tuition (plus room and board) scholarship annually to each of two incoming first-year students who demonstrate leadership in service to their schools, churches, or communities, and exemplify the qualities of leadership, character, and personal achievement.
+Lovick P. and Elizabeth T. Corn Scholarships provides a full-tuition (plus room and board) scholarship annually to incoming first-year students who demonstrate leadership in service to their schools, churches, or communities, and exemplify the qualities of leadership, character, and personal achievement.
 Students must be a graduate from (1) any high school in Columbus, GA, or the greater Chattahoochee area, with preference for students involved in Girls Inc., (II) Brookstone School in Columbus, GA, or (III) The Heritage School in Newnan, GA.
 Candidates should possess a high school GPA of 3.20 (or 3.00 in the case of a student who is involved in Girls Inc. who shows potential for success at Wesleyan) and meet minimum admission requirements.

 Hall County Scholarship

-Wesleyan College, with the generous support of Fletcher and Lucy Johnson, provides a limited number of full-tuition scholarships annually to first-year applicants for admissions who are graduates from any high school in Hall County, Georgia.
+Wesleyan College, with the generous support of Fletcher and Lucy Johnson, provides full-tuition scholarships annually to first-year applicants for admissions who are graduates from any high school in Hall County, Georgia.
 Preference is given for students in the top ten percent of their class who exemplify qualities of leadership, character, and personal achievement.
 Eligible candidates must meet minimum admission requirements (ACT: 20 composite, 20 English, 18 Math OR SAT: 26 Reading, 480 Math) obtain a 3.5 high school grade point average and submit a FAFSA.